-The transaction price includes the \$15.0 million upfront consideration received, the \$1.0 million milestone payment received related to the successful submission of the CTA for the MARINE indication, the \$5.0 million milestone payment received related to the approval of VASCEPA under the MARINE indication, and the \$3.0 million milestone payment received related to the submission of the CTA for the REDUCE-IT indication and \$15.0 million milestone payment related to the approval of VASCEPA under the REDUCE-IT indication.
+1.0 million milestone payment received related In addition to the successful submission non-refundable, upfront and regulatory milestone payments described above, the Company is entitled to receive tiered double-digit percentage royalties on net sales of VASCEPA in the CTA for China Territory escalating to the MARINE indication, high teens.
+The achievement of sales-based milestone events occur when annual aggregate net sales of VASCEPA in the China Territory equals or exceeds certain specified thresholds, and range from \$5.0 million milestone payment received related to the approval of VASCEPA under the MARINE indication, the \$0.500 million, for a total of \$120.0 million.
+Each such milestone payment related to shall be payable only once regardless of how many times the submission of the CTA for the REDUCE-IT indication and \$15.0 million sales milestone event is achieved.
+Each such milestone payment related to the approval of VASCEPA under the REDUCE-IT indication, is non-refundable and non-creditable against any other milestone payments.

 None of the other clinical or regulatory milestones has been included in the transaction price, as all milestone amounts are fully constrained.
 As part of its evaluation of the constraint, the Company considered numerous factors, including that receipt of the milestones is outside the control of the Company and contingent upon success in future clinical trials and the licensee's efforts.
 Any consideration related to sales-based milestones, including royalties, will be recognized when the related sales occur and therefore have also been excluded from the transaction price.
 The Company will reevaluate the transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.

-As discussed above, during the second quarter of 2023, Edding received regulatory approval in China under the MARINE indication and the pursuit of additional indications outside of the REDUCE-IT indication was not probable.
+As discussed above, during During the second quarter of 2023, Edding received regulatory approval in China under the MARINE indication and pursuit of additional indications outside of the REDUCE-IT indication was not probable.
 As a result, the Company reevaluated the performance period and determined that completion of the remaining performance obligations was estimated to be by the end of December 2025.
-The effect of this change in estimate from the previously received upfront payment and prior year milestone payments was an increase of \$5.0 million in licensing revenue and a related reduction in net loss by \$5.0 million in the six months ended June 30, 2023.
+The effect of this change in estimate from the previously received upfront payment and prior year milestone payments was an increase of \$5.0 million in licensing revenue and a related reduction in net loss by \$5.0 million in the six nine months ended June 30, 2023 September 30, 2023.
 In addition, the Company recognized \$3.9 million related to the milestone payment received in the second quarter of 2023 for the MARINE indication approval and the remaining \$1.1 million would have been recognized over the remaining performance period through December 2025.
 The change in estimate in 2023 resulted in the remaining performance period decreasing from 11 years to three years for recognizing the remaining deferred revenue.